gracekkuo/FindMyClassmates/README.md

 API version: 24
 -------------------------------------------------------

+Updated README, since 2.4 12/1:

-KNOWN BUGS:
+Fixed BUGS:

-Upvotes/Downvotes can happen infinitely
+Upvotes/Downvotes can no longer happen infinitely

-Register drop and register a class it doesn’t register in the student table (Firebase)
+Registering and dropping a class updates properly alongside the Firebase database

-App will crash during signup if a profile photo is not submitted
+Found a corrupted data within the database that was destroying the app flow, preventing the app from swiping to other tabs aside from the primary class tab.
+  -Previously, swiping to the chat tab and profile tab would crash the app, due to the database trying to load faulty data.

-Editing a review is currently not working
+Editing a review is now functional, previously the review item was not updating properly.

-Push notifications is currently not working